discord-akairo/discord-akairo/README.md

   - Resolvers for members, users, and others that can filter by name.
   - Shortcut methods for making embeds and collections.
-  - Helper methods for prompting users for input.
   - And some other useful things.

 #### Database providers.

   - Built-in support for `sqlite` and `sequelize`.
   - Works on entire table or single JSON column.
   - Caching data from databases.
   - Default values.

 ## Installation

-Requires Node 8 or higher and Discord.js v12.
+Requires Node 8 and Discord.js v12.

 *discord-akairo*
 `npm install discord-akairo`